Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 ```

 ## Key Design Decisions

 **1. Why PyTorch Lightning**

-The Stage 2 training loop (`model/training_loop.py`) was clean but required manually managing:
-the epoch loop, metric accumulation, best-model tracking, device, and scheduler etc..
+The Stage 2 training loop (`model/training_loop.py`) was reasonably clean, but it still required manually handling the epoch loop, metric accumulation, best‑model tracking, device placement, and learning‑rate scheduling.
-Lightning handles all of this via `Trainer`, so the module code only needs to define *what* happens
-(forward pass, loss, optimizer) — not *how* the loop runs.
-Additional benefits used in this stage:
+PyTorch Lightning handles all of this via `Trainer`, so the module code only needs to define *what* happens (forward pass, loss, optimizer) rather than *how* the training loop is executed.

-Built-in and customed callbacks:
+In this stage, I also take advantage of several built‑in and custom callbacks:

--  lr_monitor: logs learning rate every epoch automatically, no manual tracking
+- `LearningRateMonitor`: logs the learning rate each epoch automatically, with no manual tracking code.
-- Model Checkpoint: saves best or last checkpoint by `val_acc` without custom save logic
+- `ModelCheckpoint`: saves the best and/or last checkpoints based on `val_acc` without any custom save logic.
-- ProgressiveBackboneFinetuning: define the process of gradually fine-tuning
-- PostFreezeModelSummary: calculate the number of trainable parameters and total model parameters
+- `ProgressiveBackboneFinetuning`: encodes the gradual unfreezing strategy as a reusable callback, instead of hard‑coding it into the training loop.
+- `PostFreezeModelSummary`: prints the total and trainable parameter counts whenever the finetuning state changes.
-- `MLFlowLogger`: wires directly into `Trainer`, all metrics logged to MLflow with zero extra code
+- `MLFlowLogger` (in folder '02_mlflow'): plugs directly into `Trainer` so that hyperparameters, metrics, and artifacts are logged to MLflow with minimal extra code.

-Other easy-to-go tools:
+Other useful tools:

-- Profile: record information for training
+- Profiler: records detailed timing and memory information during training to help identify performance bottlenecks.

 **2. Why MLflow**